UPPMAX/programming_formalisms/meeting_notes/older.md

             Recommended knowledge of Git and programming in Python equivallent of either NBIS/ELIXIR-SE Tools for Reproducible research or https://coderefinery.github.io/2023-09-19-workshop/ (material still availible)
             We assume familiarity with python atleast equivallent of the python part of the UPPMAX indroductiory course or Python programming with applications to bioinformatics https://uppsala.instructure.com/courses/85913.
-For more information and registration, please visit: https://www.uppmax.uu.se/support/courses-and-workshops/programming-formalisms/.
+For more information and registration, please visit: `[broken URL to UPPMAX Programming Formalisms announcement]`.

  * Date for precourse setup